Meet Our Team

 Epilepsy Training for Parents

 A large percentage of our parents have children that suffer with epilepsy, either from birth or recently.
 We contacted Epilepsy Cymru to arrange a workshop for the parents to attend.
 The workshop was consisted of explaining what epilepsy was, how to manage it and ways of controlling it, what to do when the child had a seizure, medications available along with different diets that have helped control it.
 This was very helpful to the parents as they learned more about the condition and reasons as to why their child was suffering with it.
-They also sat and discussed between themselves what they have experienced with their own child and how they dealt with the situation on a daily basis.
+They also sat and discussed between themselves what they have experienced with their own child and how they deal with the situation on a daily basis.